RedditModBot/RedditToxicReportBot/moderation_patterns_guide.md

 - Contains: you, your, you're, ur
 - Contains: OP, mods
 - Contains: y'all, "you guys", "you people", "everyone here"
-- Contains: "this sub", "this subreddit"
+- Contains: "this sub", "this subreddit", "people here"
+- Direct address with criticism: "bro, this is stupid", "dude, that's moronic"
+- Imperatives: "quit being", "stop being", "don't be"

-**Excludes generic "you":**
+**Excludes generic "you" (170+ phrases):**
-- "you don't need to" - generic advice
+- "you don't need to" / "you dont need to" - generic advice
 - "if you think about it" - hypothetical
 - "you can see why" - rhetorical
+- "your soul", "your life", "your loved ones" - philosophical/abstract
+- "respect to you", "props to you" - compliments

 ---